 Systematic decision-making requires supporting information technology.
-In sixth-century Byzantium, a judicial bureaucrat complained that the new, leading financial bureaucrat:
+In sixth-century Byzantium, the judicial bureaucrat John Lydus complained that the new, leading financial bureaucrat:

 did not give the business that was being transacted to the proper overseers of the regions, called tractatores, namely, “regional governors,” or to accountants, to be filled in conformably to the established custom in order that nothing might be done contrary to the law, but he ordered the documents to be filled in through the agency of his own men, gaining himself authority over the expenditure-records which were wont to be handed over to their proper document-completers.